Dave-Petrie/Udemy-Complete-Python-Bootcamp/README.md

-Udemy-Complete-Python-Bootcamp
+# Complete Python Bootcamp: Go from Zero to Hero with Python

+## Python Udemy Course

+### Description

-This folder has been established to be a code-base for the training and projects I will build through Udemy's:
+This repository has been established as a record, backup and reference for my efforts completing the training and projects I will build through this Udemy course.

-Complete Python Bootcamp: Go from zero to hero with python

 Project started:        17.12.29

-Expected completion:    18.04.01
+Targeted completion:    18.04.01